ietf-rats-wg/eat/draft-ietf-rats-eat.md

 disassemble it.
 Examples include TPMs and Secure Elements.

 The entity should claim the highest security level it achieves and no higher.
-This set is not extensible so as to provide a common interoperable description of security level to the relying party.
+This set is not extensible so as to provide a common interoperable description of security level to the Relying Party.
 If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.
 It may consider including both this claim as a coarse indication of security and its own proprietary claim as a refined indication.